essif-lab/framework/docs/terminology.md

 Basically, anything you (or anyone else) can think of qualifies.
 That includes people, organizations, documents, data, ideas, etc. Things that you do not know that exist, but others do, also qualify.
 Since there is nothing that you, or someone else, can come up with that does not satisfy the criterion, everything qualifies as an Entity.
 We need the term as a basis for creating intensional definitions.

 :::note
 **The following definitions will be moved to a separate eSSIF-Lab Terminology section**
 :::

 ### Definition
-**Entity that comprises at a minimum:
+**Entity that comprises at a minimum**:

-- a non-empty set of scopes in each of which specific objectives are being pursued;
+- **a non-empty set of scopes in each of which specific objectives are being pursued;**
-- a criterion that specifies the necessary and sufficient conditions for being an instance of a named class;
+- **a criterion that specifies the necessary and sufficient conditions for being an instance of a named class;**
-- a set of arguments and/or use-cases (that SHOULD not be empty), and that show the relevance of making this distinction within the scope (and for its objectives);
+- **a set of arguments and/or use-cases (that SHOULD not be empty), and that show the relevance of making this distinction within the scope (and for its objectives);**
-- a name that is created and used within the scope that created the definition, for the purpose of referring to the class, or using it as a placeholder for its instances.
+- **a name that is created and used within the scope that created the definition, for the purpose of referring to the class, or using it as a placeholder for its instances.**

-For the purposes of this document, the scope of every Definition is this Document (with its objectives that have been specified above).**
+**For the purposes of this document, the scope of every Definition is this Document (with its objectives that have been specified above).**

 Note that this definition satisfies itself.
 Also note that a definition may be used in multiple scopes, where a scope that wants to use the definition that has been defined in another scope, may replace that name with one of its own choosing.
 This way the meaning expressed by the definition remains preserved.